 This trend will continue in 2021.

 Consumers want 24/7 access and want a brand to flirt with them like a salesperson would do.
 They don’t want to pick up the phone and talk to you.
 They would like to chat about it in a messenger or chatbot. digital marketing as they once have.
 The increasing savviness of target audiences are leading marketers back to the drawing board, as they attempt to subvert the changing marketing landscape, and make a splash in 2021.

 Companies like Hubspot have begun employing new school, direct marketing techniques such as social media following and engaging with prospects and clients for their marketing strategies.

 The focus of relevancy and personal touch have invokes trust in their consumers, allowing for them to foster relationships more intimately, while differentiating themselves from competition.
 This has provided them with some substantial results early-on.

 Voice-activated searches – a new marketing frontier

-Companies will have to adjust their content to be more voice-search friendly by focusing on natural speech patterns, long-tail keywords, and an even bigger investment into mobile friendly platforms.
+Companies have to adjust their content to be more voice-search friendly by focusing on natural speech patterns, long-tail keywords, and an even bigger investment into mobile friendly platforms.